markdav-is/nostr/README.md

-# nostr
+# Nostr verification for Mark Davis

-my noster verification
+Read more about this on my [wiki](www.marks.wiki)